 Having this toe spring means that, for the majority of the time when a person is standing or walking in a shoe, their toes are held elevated off the ground.
 The curvature of the sole places the toes in an extended position.
 Because of this, the toes can only make contact with the ground when the heel lifts up.

-Keeping the toes effectively splinted in this extended position by the toe spring does several major things:
+Keeping the toes splinted in this extended position can hypothetically do several things:

 - Holds the plantar fascia and other structures in the sole of the foot in an unnaturally elongated position